bluerobotics/bluerobotics.github.io/newton-gripper/index.md

 - *servo_X_max* (open fully), and
 - *servo_X_min* (close fully),

-where *X* is the Aux Channel to which the gripper is connected.
+Where *X* is the Aux Channel to which the gripper is connected.
 For example, a _Newton Gripper_ plugged into Aux Channel 3 can be opened and closed with the *servo_3_max_momentary* and *servo_3_min_momentary* button functions, respectively.

 <img src="/newton-gripper/cad/jsbutton-selection.png" class="img-responsive img-center" style="max-width:800px" />